Eight Questions to Ask a Potential Christian Counselor | David Powlison

 In the first post, we considered love and the kingdom of God as the deepest metaphors for Christian relationships.
 But boundaries are part of a loving life in the kingdom of God.
 They acknowledge our limits and protect our priorities, giving us time and space to worship God and love others.

-(Posted with permission from The Biblical Counseling Coalition: https://www.biblicalcounselingcoalition.org)
+(Posted with permission from this biblical counseling organization: The Biblical Counseling Coalition https://www.biblicalcounselingcoalition.org)

 Can You Re-Wire Your Brain? | Jim Weidenaar, Harvest USA

 In a recent post, I briefly mentioned the physiological power that sexual experiences have on the brain.
 This idea then raised a question: “If porn use or other sexual sin ‘wires’ our brains to that experience, is it possible to ‘re-wire’ our brains—and if so, how?”
 This is an incredibly practical and important question.
 If we know that our history of sin has left a biological imprint on our brains, should that fact encourage or discourage us?
-(This is a helpful article for counselors and counseling.)
+(This article is a helpful read for all counselors and anyone involved in doing counseling.)

-Our Christian Counseling Center provides counseling in Green Bay, WI.
+The Counseling Center at Bay city, a biblical, Christian counseling center, provides free counseling in Green Bay, WI.
 We also provide marriage counseling, couples counseling, anxiety counseling, and more, for residents of Green Bay, Bellevue, Ashwaubenon, Howard, Suamico, Appleton, Oshkosh and all of northeast Wisconsin.
 Contact us here to take your first step: Contact Us Page